moderne-vulnerability-fixes-june2022/sling-org-apache-sling-feature-extension-apiregions/docs/api-regions.md

 * `STRICT` : This is the default mode.
 If the validation fails, issue an error.
 * `LENIENT` : If validation fails, issue a warning.
 The invalid value is used.
 * `SILENT` : If validation fails, do not report it.
 The invalid value is used.
-* `DEFINITIVE` : If validation fails, issue a warning and use the default value instead.
-If no default value is provided, the property is removed from the configuration.
+* `DEFINITIVE` : If validation fails, issue a warning.
+If a default value is provided, use the default value instead.
+If no default value is provided and the value is an array or a collection and includes or excludes are provided, these will be applied.
+Otherwise, the property is removed from the configuration.
-* `SILENT_DEFINITIVE` : If validation fails, do not report it and use the default value instead.
-If no default value is provided, the property is removed from the configuration.
+* `SILENT_DEFINITIVE` : If validation fails, do not report it.
+If a default value is provided, use the default value instead.
+If no default value is provided and the value is an array or a collection and includes or excludes are provided, these will be applied.
+Otherwise, the property is removed from the configuration.

 ``` json
 "configuration-api:JSON" : {